A generator can generate electricity, but it needs to be grounded.

 - and a ground rod.

-The equipment-grounding conductor is the wire that is connected to your generator, which transfers electricity into your portable power equipment.
+The equipment-grounding conductor is the wire connected to your generator, which transfers electricity into your portable power equipment.

 Last but not least is the grounding rod that helps conduct electricity into the earth in order to flow through it safely instead of through body parts or equipment nearby.